 Our operations have consumed significant amounts of cash since inception.
-As of June 30, 2018, our cash and cash equivalents were \$102.1 million.
+As of September 30, 2018, our cash and cash equivalents were \$88.6 million.
 Based on our current cash and cash equivalents, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2020.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances could cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more than currently expected because of circumstances beyond our control.
 Because the length of time and activities associated with successful development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to:

-- the progress, timing, costs and results of our ongoing clinical development for our CNGB3 gene therapy product candidate, AAV-CNGB3, for our RPE65-deficiency product candidate, AAV-RPE65, for our X-linked retinitis pigmentosa product candidate, AAV-RPGR, for our radiation induced xerostomia product candidate, AAV-AQP1, and our continued ongoing natural history studies for inherited retinal diseases, or IRDs; - the initiation of Phase 1/2 clinical trials for our CNGA3 gene therapy product candidate, AAV-CNGA3, and for our product candidate for the treatment of xerostomia associated with Sjogren's syndrome, AAV-AQP1; - continuing our current research programs, our preclinical development of product candidates from our current research programs and further developing our gene regulation technology; - seeking to identify, assess, acquire and/or develop additional research programs and additional product candidates; - · the preclinical testing and clinical trials for any product candidates we identify and develop; - establishing a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, EMA and other regulatory authorities; - the cost of expanding and protecting our intellectual property portfolio, including filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or any of our product candidates; - the effect of competing technological and market developments;
+- the progress, timing, costs and results of our ongoing clinical development for our CNGB3 gene therapy product candidate, AAV-CNGB3, for our RPE65-deficiency product candidate, AAV-RPE65, for our X-linked retinitis pigmentosa product candidate, AAV-RPGR, for our radiation induced xerostomia and Sjogren's syndrone-associated xerostomia or xerophthalmia product candidate, AAV-AQP1, and our continued ongoing natural history studies for inherited retinal diseases, or IRDs; - the initiation of Phase 1/2 clinical trials for our CNGA3 gene therapy product candidate, AAV-CNGA3, and for our product candidate for the treatment of xerostomia or xerophthalmia associated with Sjogren's syndrome, AAV-AQP1; - future discussions with regulatory agencies and potential subsequent initiation of future clinical trials for our GAD gene therapy product, AAV-GAD, which we acquired pursuant to the Merger Agreement with Vector; - continuing our current research programs, our preclinical development of product candidates from our current research programs and further developing our gene regulation technology; - · seeking to identify, assess, acquire and/or develop additional research programs and additional product candidates; - the preclinical testing and clinical trials for any product candidates we identify and develop; - establishing a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, EMA and other regulatory authorities; - the cost of expanding and protecting our intellectual property portfolio, including filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or any of our product candidates; - the effect of competing technological and market developments; - the cost of further developing and scaling our manufacturing facility and processes;

-- the cost of further developing and scaling our manufacturing facility and processes; - the cost and timing of completion of commercial-scale manufacturing activities; - the cost of making royalty, milestone or other payments under current and any future in-license agreements; - the extent to which we in-license or acquire other products and technologies; - the cost of establishing sales, marketing and distribution capabilities for our product candidates in regions where we choose to commercialize our products; and - the initiation, progress, timing and results of our commercialization of our product candidates, if approved for commercial sale.
+- the cost and timing of completion of commercial-scale manufacturing activities; - · the cost of making royalty, milestone or other payments under current and any future in-license agreements; - the extent to which we in-license or acquire other products and technologies; - the cost of establishing sales, marketing and distribution capabilities for our product candidates in regions where we choose to commercialize our products; and - the initiation, progress, timing and results of our commercialization of our product candidates, if approved for commercial sale.